 So naturally, a simmer pot on the stove that I can walk away from is a good fit!

-As long as I set a timer to remind me to check the water or turn it off.
+The key is that I set a timer to remind me to check the water level or turn it off.

 For me, a house smelling nice like Christmas is practically self-indulgent.
 And it’s a must-do with the holidays just around the corner!